AXIANSDO/deploy-api-client-automation-logs/README.md

 For each approved automation:

-1. create the automation once in the local API
+1. register the automation once in the local API
 2. save the returned `automation_id` in the automation platform or script configuration
 3. send one execution record at the end of each run
 4. for failures, send `status=error` plus `error_code` and `error_message`